sanilkumar19/sanilkumar19/README.md

 Hi there, I am Sharan Anil Kumar, computer science graduate student at UMass.
 I am actively interviewing for Software Engineer roles.
 Expected Graduation: May 2022 👋

 - 🔭 I'm working on a deep learning project that helps improve the quality of MRI imaging
-- 🌱 I am strengthening my skills on development technologies
+- 🌱 I'm fortifying my abilities on development technologies
 - 🪛 I have over 3.8 years of Software Quality Assurance experience was associated with Sirius computer solutions, a CDW company.
 - 👯 I teach and assist JAVA lab classes at UMass Dartmouth as a part of my part-time employment for undergrads
 - 💬 Ask me about Software Development, Quality Assurance, JAVA, Agile